Pronouns in the e-mail signature

 Take the first step!

-You can probably imagine that it's not always easy to ask other people to use the right pronouns for you, especially if you might need a bit more.
+You can probably imagine that not everyone finds it easy to ask other people to use the right pronouns.
+Especially when these pronouns require a little more explanation.

 You can take the first step!
-Add your pronouns to your email signature so the people you're corresponding with that you're interested in using the right pronouns and understand the importance.
+Introduce yourself with your pronouns in your email signature and signal to your conversation partners that you are interested in using the correct pronouns for them.

-This makes it easier and less daunting to broach the topic with you, especially for people who regularly have to explain and justify their pronouns.
-Normalize sharing pronouns and show that you support (gender) diversity.
-By putting this in your signature, you do this for everyone you write to!
+This will make it much easier and more pleasant to communicate with you, especially for people who regularly have to explain and justify their pronouns.
+You show openness to diversity and normalize the use of pronouns.
+And you do this for everyone you communicate with.

 Want to make your emails more inclusive?
 Get our German signature template!